 - The cons – it has recurring subscription fee.

 7. Storenvy – it is based around their storenvy marketplace.
-It is free to set-up and is hosted as well.
-You can customise your store manually or with storenvy’s pre existing themes.
+It is free to set up and is hosted as well.
+You can customize your store manually or with storenvy’s pre-existing themes.
 It focuses on social sharing and the marketplace aspect is a great way to increase your discoverability.
 It takes a 10% commission if your product is sold through its store.

 - The pros – it’s a free ecommerce platform, it’s a hosted service, creates a fully featured store in a marketplace straightaway.

 - The cons – it charges commission fees on marketplace sales

 Well, these are some of the top e-commerce platforms with their pros and cons to help you get through the dilemma of choosing the best eCommerce platform.
 The main factor to be considered in this situation is your requirements, your preferences.
 With that sorted out, you can go ahead with any of the choices discussed above to make your mark.